hirokiodd/wiki-analysis/README.md

 ## About the repo

-The repo contains code for a project in my MSc course, which explains what I have done as part of the programme.
+The repo contains code for a project in my MSc course, which explains what I have done as part of the programme (and which is hopefully helpful for showing my ability of intermediate coding skills).

 ## Content